Skip to main content

 Students who have submitted their work can select the assignment again to review their submission.

-Students who have not submitted their assignment can resume working where they left off.
+Students who have not submitted their assignments can resume working where they left off.

 2. Click Continue.